Over 95% of structures are left wet enough to support microbial mold growth

 Yes we are serious when we say 95% of all losses are left wet enough to support microbial growth.
 While it’s rampant with preferred vendor systems who are limited to 3 to 5 days of drying, it also happens more often than you think with some restorers.
 It’s actually easy to do.

-This is the reason we use three and a half inch screws to test for moisture.
-These deep penetrating screws, when used with our DAMP assessment – diep assembly moisture profiling – reveals moisture hidden inside the wall structures that will, within 24 to 48 hours, begin to support microbial and bacterial amplification.
+This is the reason we use 3½ inch screws to test for moisture.
+These deep penetrating screws, when used with our DAMP (Deep Assembly Moisture Profiling) – reveals moisture hidden inside the wall structures that will, within 24 to 48 hours, begin to support microbial and bacterial amplification.

 We know it’s hard to believe that companies that are designed to first and foremost dry a structure and prevent mold, actually, almost every single time, create the environment to support it hidden behind the wall assemblies.